ctlab/GScour/README.md

 This requires defining variables in `pipeline/orthologs_from_annotation.py` script: <br />
 - annotation_path_folder (folder with .gff files for every species)<br />
 - result_file_path (path to the result .xlsx file that will be written)<br />
+##### 1.1.3 Combine the previous ways
+Merge or concatenate results, write paths and options into script and run `python utilities/merge_dfs.py'
 ### 2. Sequences
 #### 2.1.
 Get nucleotide sequences
-##### 2.1.1 Extract sequences in accordance with proteinortho result file
+##### 2.1.1 Extract sequences in accordance with orthologs result file
+See example of file data/orthologs_table.tsv.
-Annotation .gbff, genomes .fna and cds_from_genomic.fna are needed.
-Firstly, try to extract sequences from cds_from_genomic.fna, else from .gbff.
-Result: .fna file with sequences and .log file with summary for every .fna.
+Annotation .gbff or cds_from_genomic.fna are needed, genomes .fna are used for additional check.
+If you do not have one of these options, give path to empty folder.
+Result: .fna files with sequences and .log files with summary for every set of orthologs.
 See log in "get_ortho_nuc_seqs.log".
 `python pipeline/get_ortho_nucleotides.py --ortho /abspath/to/thetable/project_name_formed_orthologs_table.tsv`<br />`--gbff /abspath/tothe/gbff_folder/gbff/ --cds /abspath/tothe/cds/cds_refseq/`<br />`--genome /abspath/tothe/fnafiles/genomes/ --species 8 --group 6 --out /abspath/tothe/nuc_out_folder/`<br />
 Sequences will be sorted to subfolders with unique names (group names) corresponding to set of species in fasta file (sorted in increasing order).
 For example: